 Using multiple pipelines

-On the two highest Sell plans, you can create more than one pipeline.
-We recommend that you use a different pipeline if you have multiple sales processes that require it.
-For example, you have a standard sales process that covers most of your deals and maps to your primary pipeline, but you’ve developed a new sales process for a new line of business that is very different from the standard process.
+You can create more than one pipeline if you want to track multiple sales processes with different pipelines.
+For example, you may have a standard sales process that covers most of your deals and maps to your primary pipeline, but you’ve developed a new sales process for a new line of business that is very different from the standard process.
+Depending on your Sell plan type, there is a limit to the amount of pipelines you can add.
+To find out how many pipelines you can use for you plan see Product limits in Sell.

 Integrating your sales and support processes